A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Numerical experiments

-\textbf{Learning and testing performance.} To learn the nonlinear relation $\mathcal{N}$ between $\gamma$ and $\sigma$, we perform a standard training-validation cycle on the neural network approximate nonlinear relation.
-Precisely, before the training process starts, we randomly split the synthetic dataset of $N = 10^4$ data points into a training dataset and a testing dataset.
-Moreover, the training dataset takes $80\%$ of the original dataset, and the test dataset takes the rest $20\%$ of the data points.
+\textbf{Learning and testing performance.} To learn the nonlinear relation $\mathcal{N}$ between $\gamma$ and $\sigma$, we perform a standard training-validation cycle on the neural network approximating the nonlinear relation.
+To be precise, before the training process starts, we randomly split the synthetic dataset of $N = 10^4$ data points into a training dataset and a testing dataset.
+The training dataset takes $80\%$ of the original data points, and the test dataset takes the rest $20\%$ of the data points.

-In Figure~\ref{FIG:absorption_nn_samples}, we show three randomly selected absorption fields $\sigma$ from the testing dataset which are generated by the diffusion fields $\gamma$ based on~\eqref{EQ:Relation 1}, the corresponding neural network predictions, and the errors in the prediction.
+In Figure~\ref{FIG:absorption_nn_samples}, we show three randomly selected absorption fields $\sigma$ from the testing dataset, which are generated by the diffusion fields $\gamma$ based on~\eqref{EQ:Relation 1}, the corresponding neural network predictions, and the errors in the prediction.
 We also present the training-validation loss curves in Figure~\ref{FIG:loss_validation_curve_fourier}.
-To save the presentation space, we only show the training-validation loss curves for the Fourier modes $\boldsymbol{\sigma}_{0,0}$, $\boldsymbol{\sigma}_{3,3}$, $\boldsymbol{\sigma}_{5,5}$, $\boldsymbol{\sigma}_{1,2}$, $\boldsymbol{\sigma}_{3,4}$, and $\boldsymbol{\sigma}_{5,3}$ but we observe very similar curves for other Fourier modes.
-A quick takeaway from Figure \ref{FIG:absorption_nn_samples} and Figure \ref{FIG:loss_validation_curve_fourier} is that the training process is quite successful as the testing errors are pretty reasonable, especially given that our training dataset is very small, only $0.8 \times 10^4$ data points.
+To save the presentation space, we only show the training-validation loss curves for the Fourier modes $\wh\sigma_{(0,0)}$, $\wh\sigma_{(3,3)}$, $\wh\sigma_{(5,5)}$, $\wh\sigma_{(1,2)}$, $\wh\sigma_{(3,4)}$, and $\wh\sigma_{(5,3)}$ but we observe very similar curves for other Fourier modes.
+A quick takeaway from Figure~\ref{FIG:absorption_nn_samples} and Figure~\ref{FIG:loss_validation_curve_fourier} is that the training process is quite successful as the testing errors are pretty reasonable, especially given that our training dataset is very small, with only $0.8 \times 10^4$ data points.
+Our interpretation is that the close alignment of the training and validation curves suggests that the model generalizes well to the validation set and indicates that there is no significant overfitting.
+The large fluctuations observed in both curves are likely due to optimization dynamics.
+In this work, our goal is to learn an approximate relationship between the parameters rather than an exact one.
+While it is possible to reduce training and validation errors, as well as potentially mitigate the observed oscillations, by using more advanced optimization algorithms and fine-tuning hyperparameters, we did not pursue this here because our focus remains on capturing a reasonable approximation of the underlying relationship.

-\textbf{Data-driven joint inversion.} With the learned relation between $\gamma$ and $\sigma$, we perform joint reconstructions of $(\gamma, \sigma)$ from internal data~\eqref{EQ:Diff Data}.
-The internal data are again synthetic; see Figure~\ref{FIG:usigma_data} for the datum $H$ generated with the boundary source
+\textbf{Data-driven joint inversion.} We now perform joint reconstructions of $(\gamma, \sigma)$ based on the learned relation from internal data~\eqref{EQ:Diff Data} (see Figure~\ref{FIG:usigma_data} for the datum $H$ generated with the boundary source~\eqref{source_top_diffusion_example} for this example).
+The algorithmic parameters are the same as in the previous example.